ApolloVulpez/additionalProducts/README.md

 This is the new recommended way of making products, the old manual way is still available though if you're used to it, but its not recommended.
 Use the crafting table!

+### Moving and Rotating
+You can move and rotate the model on the table by clicking on it and right clicking on it while it is visible on the crafting the table
+Click moves it up down left and right, and if you hold shift you'll be able to move it forwards and backwards instead of up and down
+Right click rotates it left and right and up and down, and if you hold shift it will roll left and right.

 ### Products Location

 Each product lives in its own folder inside `BepInEx/plugins/AdditionalProducts/Products/`.
 The folder name doesn't matter, but it should be unique.